open-mmlab/mmsegmentation/docs/en/useful_tools.md

 - `--aug-test`: Whether to use flip and multi-scale test
 - `--out`: Save folder for model ensemble results
 - `--gpus`: Gpu-id used for model ensemble

+### Result of model ensemble

+- The model ensemble will generate an unrendered segmentation mask for each input, the input shape is `[H, W]`, the segmentation mask shape is `[H, W]`, and each pixel-value in the segmentation mask represents the pixel category after segmentation at that position.

+- The filename of the model ensemble result will be named in the same filename as `Ground Truth`.
+If the filename of `Ground Truth` is called `1.png`, the model ensemble result file will also be named `1.png` and placed in the folder specified by `--out`.